kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         A list of filesystem features turned on at mkfs time.
 Not all features are supported by old kernels.
 To disable a feature, prefix it with *^*.

+        See section :ref:`FILESYSTEM FEATURES<man-mkfs-filesystem-features>`
-        See section *FILESYSTEM FEATURES* for more details.
+        for more details.
 To see all available features that :command:`mkfs.btrfs` supports run:

         .. code-block:: bash